 S.B.
 No. 715 aims to establish reliability requirements for electric generation facilities within the ERCOT power region.
 The bill amends Sections 39.1592(a) and (d) of the Utilities Code, specifying that the reliability requirements apply only to facilities that have been operational for at least one year and are not self-generators.
-It introduces new provisions that prevent penalties for resource unavailability due to planned maintenance or transmission outages, and for resources that can demonstrate the ability to operate continuously for 24 hours at or above their seasonal average generation capability.
-Additionally, it allows for exemptions for resources with dual grid interconnections that provide dispatchable generation.
+It introduces new provisions that exempt certain resources from penalties for unavailability due to planned maintenance or transmission outages, as well as those that can demonstrate the ability to operate continuously for 24 hours at or above their seasonal average generation capability.
+Additionally, resources with dual grid interconnections providing dispatchable generation are also exempt from penalties.

 Senate Committee Report: Utilities Code 39.1592 (Utilities Code 39)